aalejandrofer/Attendance_Logger/README.md

 # Attendance_Logger

+Simple and Quick project, using these products:
+- Raspberry Pi 4 Model B 2Gb
+- RFID HAT for Raspberry Pi

+Raspberry Pi OS will run the Pythong file on boot and connect Python with the RFID

-Communicates with the https://clockify.me/ API to create a Time Stamp when it detects an RFI signal
+Communicates with the https://api.clockify.me/api/v1 API to create a time stamp when it detects an RFI signal

-> IDs have been bluerred out in the code
+> IDs have been blurred out in the code